ligato/docs/docs/user-guide/quickstart.md

 We can see the default `local0` interface, and `loop0` which was the one we configured above.

 Note that the output of this command uses the `internal_name`of the interface contained in the metadata.
-You can confirm this by looking at the REST API response from above.
+You can confirm this by looking at the `interface_meta` in the response to the `GET /dump/vpp/v2/interfaces` we ran above.

 Show bridge domains:
 ```